THE RESEARCH SAYS . . .

 In medical journals, muscle inhibition or weakness is somewhat well-referenced, but the mechanisms that cause and sustain it remain a mystery.
-In 1984, researchers began to talk about a condition they called “arthrogenous” (joint-caused) muscle inhibition, a condition of muscle weakness found after injuries and surgeries to joints. (“Arthrogenic” is the term in current use.)
+Muscle inhibition has been studied since the 1900s and it is now known as “arthrogenic” (joint-caused) muscle inhibition, a condition of muscle weakness found after injuries and surgeries to joints.
 Muscle weakness is also associated with emotional and organ stress by other researchers, but none of these researchers seems to have taken into account the others.

 Muscle weakness is included as one of the causes of named conditions like ankle instability, [4, 5] whiplash, [6, 7] tennis elbow, runner’s knee, [9, 10] plantar fascitis and iliotibial band syndrome.
 [12, 13] It is also listed as a cause of falls in the elderly.
 Muscle weakness also predisposes affected areas to injury, and is a known contributor to osteoarthritis, [15–24] Over the long term then, it can be not just painful, but crippling.

-Treatments which block signals from emerging from involved joints like TENS, local anesthetic and cryotherapy (cold applications) will restore strength, but those results are temporary.
+Treatments that block signals from emerging from involved joints like TENS, local anesthetic, and cryotherapy (cold applications) will restore strength, but those results are temporary.
 [27–31]

-In other words, the research says muscle inhibition is an incurable condition.
+In other words, the research says muscle inhibition is an incurable condition, but we know better!

 2. Stone J, Warlow C, Sharpe M. The symptom of functional weakness: a controlled study of 107 patients.
 Brain.
 2010;133:1537–51. doi:10.1093/brain/awq068.